FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 __User Testing__

 We also tested with different users.
+The users enjoyed the game.
+They tested the system with all the input classes.
+The users were playing against the computer's random inputs.
+The users were asked to test the system in different backgrounds.
+The system did not work well for dark and busy backgrounds.
+So the system was mostly tested for white background.

+ [User Testing Video(click here)](https://youtu.be/v4-ee65sOHc)

-The users enkoyed the game but had complaints about playing the game witha white background.
+They had complaints about playing the game with a white background.
 They also suggested that the game interface would have been better we maintained a score for the entire session.
 But all the classes were correctly being classified except for rock.

- [User Testing Video(click here)](https://youtu.be/v4-ee65sOHc)